nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Staff <u>lists elderly contacts by priority (UC02)</u>.
 2. Staff calls the elderly at the top of the list.
-3. Staff marks the elderly as called and takes notes of the call with mark command.
+3. Staff requests to mark the elderly as called and takes notes of the call, selecting the elderly by INDEX or NRIC.
 4. ContactMate updates the elderly as marked and displays a success message.

     Use case ends.